 Coordinating conjunctions are used to connect sentences, phrases or clauses of equal rank.

-In this post, you will find the top 50+ Examples of Coordinating Conjunctions.
+In this post, we present you the top 65+ Examples of Coordinating Conjunctions.

 - Cumulative – and, both….and, also, too, as well as, not only….but also, no less than

 - Alternative – or, either….or, neither….nor, otherwise, else

 - Adversative – but, still, yet, however, nevertheless, only, whereas,

 - She is an excellent cook and also a skilled painter.